 Offering local or national charities free SEO and social work on their site is not only a lovely and noble thing to do, but it will also project a certain amount of ‘good vibes’ to potential clients.
 Remember to ask for a link or badge on their website and write case studies about your work with them.

-#29 Display your Clientele on Your Website
+#29 Display Clientele Logos on Your Website

-#30 Publish Case Studies
+#30 Publish Results Based Case Studies

 With the permission of your clients, publish case studies on successful SEO campaigns, and reveal everything from start to finish.
 While gaining respect from fellow SEO professionals, you will also generate a lot of interest from potential clients in similar situations and niches.
 This material will make it easier for your sales teams and executives to attract new clients.

-Video testimonials are absolutely awesome but written ones, signed by the Owner, CEO or an Authoritative Person in that company will go a long way to giving your company some ‘Social Proof’.
+Video testimonials are absolutely awesome but written ones, signed by the Owner, CEO or an authoritative person in that company will go a long way to giving your company some ‘Social Proof’.
 These could be the decider when a potential client is viewing your website.

-#32 Offer a One-Off No-Commitment SEO product
+#32 Offer a One-Off No-Commitment SEO Service

 Sometimes you need a loss leader.
 An easy to understand, one-off price product.
 You could offer a ‘local booster’ in which you submit the site to Google Local and a handful of directories for a fee.
 Or maybe you could offer a Free Press Release Service.
 Whatever it may be it will serve as a loss leader to your SEO contract plans.

-#33 Run SEO Related Competitions with Prizes
+#33 Run Online Competitions with Prizes

-#34 Write a Book and Get it Published.
+#34 Write a Book and Get it Published

-Getting a book published is easier than ever nowadays with self publishing options available with very little investment.
+Getting a book published is easier than ever nowadays with self-publishing options available with very little investment.
 Write a book with your team, about SEO or marketing and get it on Amazon and similar bookstores.
 This immediately thrusts you into the realms of SEO authority and business owners will want to work with you.
 Brag about your book on your Agency website.